lookit/lookit-jspsych/README.md

 ### Structure

-The root MD file is at `packages/index.md` and each packages MD file is located at the root of the packaged. (e.g. Data's md file is located at `packages/data/README.md`.)
-The structure is defined in `mkdocs.yml`.
+The documentation pages are generated from the README markdown files in the project root directory and the individual package directories.
+The main project documentation page comes from the root markdown file at `packages/index.md` and the documentation for each package comes from the README markdown files in each package root (e.g. `packages/data/README.md` for the `Data` package.)
+This documentation structure is defined in `mkdocs.yml`.

-The location of each README file might seem odd.
-We would like to bundle the README file into each package and have `npmjs.com` should use the README file for each package's landing page.
+The reason for having the documentation pages in these different locations throughout the repository is so that they can be re-used as the package's landing page on NPM.
+This way, the documentation is bundled into each package, and the NPM site `npmjs.com` will automatically use the README.md file as the package's landing page.